-- (6) The remaining unvested shares of common stock underlying this option vest and become exercisable in 14 equal monthly installments until February 27, 2024, subject to the recipient's continued service through each vesting date. - (7) The remaining unvested shares of common stock underlying this option vest and become exercisable in two equal monthly installments until February 28, 2023, subject to the recipient's continued service through each vesting date. - (8) The remaining unvested shares of common stock underlying this option vest and become exercisable in 20 equal monthly installments until August 1, 2024, subject to the recipient's continued service through each vesting date.
+- (4) The remaining unvested shares of common stock underlying this option vest and become exercisable in 26 equal monthly installments until February 24, 2026, subject to the recipient's continued service through each vesting date. - (5) The remaining unvested shares of common stock underlying this option vest and become exercisable in 15 equal monthly installments until March 1, 2025, subject to the recipient's continued service through each vesting date. - (6) The remaining unvested shares of common stock underlying this option vest and become exercisable in two equal monthly installments until February 27, 2024, subject to the recipient's continued service through each vesting date. - (7) These shares represent RSUs granted in March 2023, which are subject to performance vesting.
+The RSUs vested 50% on August 24, 2023 in connection with the first commercial sale, following U.S. Food and Drug Administration approval, of YCANTH (VP-102) for the treatment of molluscum, and the remaining unvested shares shall vest on August 24, 2024, subject to the holders' continuous service through each applicable date. - (8) These shares represent RSUs granted in November 2019, July 2020 and August 2020, which are subject to performance vesting.
+The RSUs vested 50% on July 21, 2023 upon receipt of regulatory approval of our new drug application for YCANTH (VP-102) for the treatment of molluscum, and the remaining unvested shares shall vest on July 21, 2024, subject to the holders' continuous service through each applicable date.